Practice Profile

 Michael was also instructed as sole counsel in a four-day Town & Village Green non-statutory public inquiry which raised issues concerning highways and open spaces.

-Michael has advised on a wide range of CIL matters, including securing liability orders, the availability of reliefs and exemptions and the calculation of CIL liability in relation to s73 permissions.
+Michael has advised on a wide range of CIL matters, including securing liability orders, the availability of reliefs and exemptions, the calculation of CIL liability in relation to s73 permissions, the indexation of CIL and the interaction between CIL and permitted development rights.
+Michael has successfully defended a judicial review claim relating to CIL.

 During pupillage Michael assisted on a wide range of rating and CIL matters, including written Advices on the scope of proposal principle and CIL education contributions.